isomerpages/sportsg-corp/_singapore-sports-institute/Athlete Life/Team Singapore Card.md

 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
 *   The Quartet Guys Pte Ltd reserves the right to amend the terms and conditions without prior notice.
 *   Offer is valid till 31 Dec 2023.

+##### **PRESOTEA**
+*   15% discount on all food & beverages at Presotea at Kallang Leisure Park.
+*   TS Rewards Card must be presented prior to payment for the discount to be valid.
+*   Shiloh Remnant Pte Ltd reserves the right to amend the terms & conditions without prior notice.
+*   Offer is valid from 01 Jun 2022 to 31 Dec 2023.